-It's critical that the doctor accurately diagnoses the underlying cause of the patient’s back pain other symptoms since the diagnosis dictates the treatment options.
+An accurate diagnosis of the underlying cause of pain and other symptoms is crucial, since the diagnosis dictates effective treatment options.

-- For example, treating a lumbar herniated disc will not do the patient much good if a muscle strain or other soft tissue injury is the actual cause of the patient's pain.
-This point is particularly important for patients who might be considering surgery.
+For example, treating a lumbar herniated disc will not do much good if a muscle strain or other soft tissue injury is the actual cause of pain.
+This point is especially important if surgery is being considered for treatment.

 In This Article: